 Liveaboard diving allows you to spend the entire day underwater at your favorite dive destinations.
-Once on a liveaboard, scuba divers can enjoy up to three dives per day at different dive sites with one surface interval in between each dive.
+Once on a liveaboard, scuba divers can enjoy up to three daily dives at different dive sites with one surface interval between each dive.

-The average time spent on dives sites is about 30 minutes or so this means that scuba divers are able to see more of the reefs and marine life than they would while staying just for one night at any given location.
+The average time spent on dive sites is about 30 minutes or so.
+This means that scuba divers can see more reefs and marine life than they would while staying just for one night at any location.

 Why Consider Scuba Diving off a Liveaboard?

 Diving liveaboards and dive safaris offer a fantastic opportunity to explore the ocean’s depths.
-Scuba divers will be able to experience as much variety and diversity of marine life from tiny invertebrates, giant turtles, sharks, and even whales at a variety of dive sites.
+At various dive sites, scuba divers can experience as much variety and diversity of marine life, from tiny invertebrates to giant turtles, sharks, and even whales.

 What is it Like Onboard When Scuba Diving?

-Liveaboard dive boats are usually very comfortable with spacious cabins or dorms where divers can stay for days at a time.
+Liveaboard dive boats are usually very comfortable, with spacious cabins or dorms where divers can stay for days.

-They also typically have an onboard dive deck where you’ll get your gear set up before each day’s first dives while the boat anchors in deep water and then slowly return to shallower water during surface intervals so that you can enjoy more bottom time than would normally be possible if staying just one night at any given location.
+They also typically have an onboard dive deck where you’ll set up your gear before each day’s first dive.
+At the same time, the boat anchors in deep water and then slowly return to shallower water during surface intervals so that you can enjoy more bottom time than would usually be possible if staying just one night at any given location.

 Who Can Join a Liveaboard Dive Trip?

-Scuba diving off a liveaboard is not just for the very experienced scuba diver.
-They are suitable for experienced and novice divers alike, as most liveaboards cater to Open Water scuba divers and above.
+Scuba diving off a liveaboard is not just for experienced scuba divers.
+They suit experienced and novice divers, as most liveaboards cater to Open Water scuba divers and above.

 Being at least an Advanced Open Water (or equivalent) qualification will help as often the dive site will include diving like drift diving and muck diving that having your Advanced will help.